The Lord Our God is One Lord

 After we are forgiven of sin, Jesus' expectation is that we, Go, and sin no more (John 8:11).
 We are commanded to live soberly, righteously, and godly in this present world (Titus 2:12) and warned that without holiness no one shall see the Lord (Hebrews 12:14).

 We must present ourselves as holy unto God (Romans 12:1), cleanse ourselves from all filthiness of the flesh and spirit (2 Corinthians 7:1), and separate ourselves from all worldliness (James 4:4).
 No one can live a holy life by his or her own power but only through the Holy Spirit.
 Ye shall receive power, after that the Holy Ghost is come upon you (Acts 1:8).
 Because we are human and do err, we have the promise that we will receive forgiveness of sins if we will confess them (1 John 1:9).

 Jesus Christ will return to the earth to catch the church away (I Thessalonians 4:16, 17) which will reign with Him for eternity.
-The sins of those who reject Jesus as Savior will damn them to eternal separation from God (Mark 16:16, John 3:5).
+The sins of those who reject Jesus as Savior will damn themselves to eternal separation from God.
+(Mark 16:16, John 3:5).